 At one point, the Mill River was declared "dead."
-In 2018, alewife ran the river again for the first time in two centuries.
+Now, alewife are running the river again for the first time in two centuries.

 The Mill River is very much alive.

-To someone living in Taunton a century ago, the renewed health of the river—which flows through the city’s downtown before emptying into the Taunton River and eventually Narragansett Bay—likely would come as a surprise.
+To someone living in Taunton a century ago, the renewed health of the river—which flows through the city’s downtown before emptying into the Taunton River and eventually Narragansett Bay—would likely come as a surprise.

-In 1921, a Massachusetts state report declared the Mill River dead, at least as far as alewife— which had once spawned in the river in mindboggling numbers—were concerned.
+In 1921, a Massachusetts state report declared the Mill River dead, at least as far as alewife were concerned.
+These fish had once spawned in the river in mindboggling numbers.
 “Since it is badly polluted by manufacturing wastes and obstructed by dams, the reestablishment of the old fishery is an impossibility,” the report concluded.

-Yet today, after more than a decade of work to remove the dams that obstructed the river, the first spawning alewife were documented on it in June, and the larger river system—the Taunton River watershed—is remarkably vital.
+Yet today, after more than a decade of work to remove the dams that obstructed the river, spawning alewife have been documented on it in the last few years, and the larger river system—the Taunton River watershed—is remarkably vital.

 Rendered obsolete with the decline of heavy industry in the area, the dams sat there, blocking spawning fish from upstream habitat and creating largely useless impoundments that were often filled with badly polluted sediment and more.

-Then, hundreds, if not thousands, of hours of work later, in winter 2017-18, TNC in Massachusetts and partners took out the 85-foot long West Britannia Dam.
+Then, many of hours of work later, in winter 2017-18, TNC in Massachusetts and partners took out the 85-foot long West Britannia Dam.
 It was the culminating action of the initiative.

-“There is a lot of work to do,” Bowden says.
-“Still, this is a time when we all should celebrate.”
+“There is still a lot of work to do,” Bowden says.
+“But this is a time when we all should celebrate.”

 “Now, people come from all over to utilize the river,” says Donna Desrosiers.
 “The new boardwalks along the water and the drop-in areas for kayaks and canoes—it’s great that access has opened up and it’s easier for people to connect with the river.”